RobertPeetsalu/MindTitan-assignment/README.md

 Here I reused some of my previous projects for speed and quality.
 Luckily the data structure is very simple and clean, so no problems here.

 SERVING RESTAURANT CLASSIFICATION THROUGH AN API
 As this was the aspect of the task that contained unknown unknowns for me (never needed to write API-s before), I wrote it before any ML code.
 It took some time to learn Flask and API basics, but got done eventually.
-Requests to localhost port 5000 containing required restaurant features as a list in a JSON string will get a response with predicted rating.
-Other requests will get a Bad request error in JSON with instructions for a good request.
+Requests to localhost port 5000 containing required restaurant features as a list in a JSON string will get a response with predicted ratings.
+Multiple restaurant ratings can be requested simultaneously.
+Other requests will get a bad_request_error response in JSON with hints to what's wrong.

 ALGORITHM SELECTION AND PARAMETRIZATION
 As performance is said not to matter, any classification algorithm will do.
 I went with LinearSVC.
 It does multiclass classification by dividing the feature space with 3 hyperplanes - one between each two restaurant rating categories.